ojaswijoshi20-gif/public-toilet-mapping-kathmandu-valley/Project_Plan.md

 ## Project Title

-Spatial Distribution and condition assessment of public toilets in the heritage sites of Kathmandu Valley
+Spatial Distribution, field verification and condition assessment of public toilets in the heritage sites of Kathmandu Valley
 ## Project Status

 Planning Phase